Protocol Landscape

 Audit Trails

 In regulated environments, audit trails are non-negotiable.
-Standard protocols, especially LDP, are designed with auditability as a first-class concern.
+Standard protocols, especially AIP, are designed with auditability as a first-class concern.
+The delegation chain is the audit trail.
 Proprietary systems require custom audit infrastructure built on top of an opaque foundation.

 The Proprietary Lock-In Risk